Cabrera drives in 5 in Detroit’s 14-0 rout of Texas

 TRAINER’S ROOM

 The Tigers placed C Jake Rogers on the 10-day injured list with a sore arm shortly before the game and recalled C Grayson Greiner from Triple-A Toledo.
+Hinch said he is expected to miss a few weeks.
 INF Isaac Paredes was checked by the team’s training staff and left the game after singling in the sixth inning.

 GALLO HELPING OUT

-Note: This version has been corrected to show Gibson’s record is 6-2.